dashpay/sentinel/README.md

 A reboot is recommended at this stage.

-### 3. Setup Crontab
+### 3. Set up Cron

-Setup a crontab to call Sentinel regularly, recommended every 2 minutes, by first opening a crontab editor.
+Set up a crontab entry to call Sentinel regularly, recommended every 2 minutes, by first opening a crontab editor.

     $ crontab -e